Being Tattooed: Assumptions, Stupid Questions, and Annoying Occurrences

 Not a week goes by where I don't get asked one of these questions.
 I wish I could say I take the high road and answer politely, but that would be no fun.

 - Did they hurt?
 No, not at all.
 It feels like being kissed by hundreds of tiny wood nymphs.
 Needle, pushing ink into your skin!
 What do you think?

 - Do you think I should get one?
 Sure, I just met you, but I feel acquainted enough to tell you whether you should or shouldn’t have something permanently etched on your body.

 - What do you think I should get?
 Again, I just met you in this grocery store lineup, but perhaps a Tasmanian devil wearing a neon pink thong would be appropriate.

 - What do yours mean?
 Nothing, I am extremely shallow and like pain.
 This is not the case, but it’s kind of personal and I am too polite to yeIl “None of your G.D. business!”
 I do like to tell people that the two kanjis on my left inner wrist mean peanut butter and jam though.

 - How much did that thing cost?
 One million dollars!
 I really don’t know why this question riles me up so much, but it does.
 Again it feels overly personal for complete strangers to ask about financial details.
 If they keep pressing for details I usually say I forget then feign narcolepsy.

 Words of Advice

-In re-reading this hub I realize I may come off as a total tattooed grouch instead of a blissful tattooed lady.
-Sorry, that is so not the case, I am a colourful mama full of lightness and love thanks to my inky beauties.
-And I wish for this kind of happiness for anyone else who wants it, just don't ask me what yours should look like or pull down your pants to show me your "duck butt."
+In re-reading this article, I realize I may come off as a total tattooed grouch instead of a blissful tattooed lady.
+Sorry, that is so not the case.
+I am a colourful mama full of lightness and love thanks to my inky beauties.
+And I wish for this kind of happiness for anyone else who wants it.
+Just don't ask me what yours should look like or pull down your pants to show me your "duck butt."